WSU CougarCard Center Pilot Biometric Enrollment Program

 Who can participate in the biometric enrollment program?

-This program is open to WSU students, faculty and staff as well as Pullman Community Members who use the Student Recreation Center (SRC).
+This program is open to WSU students, faculty and staff as well as Pullman Community Members who use the Student Recreation Center (SRC) or Chinook facilities.

 Am I required to participate in the biometric enrollment program?